MicrosoftDocs/security/operations/ingest-data-sources.md

 ---
-title: Ingest data sources and configure incident detection in Microsoft Sentinel
+title: Step 3.
+Ingest data sources and configure incident detection in Microsoft Sentinel
 description: Learn how to turn on data connectors, enable UEBA, and analytic rules in Sentinel to ingest data sources and incident detection
 author: mjcaparas
 ms.author: macapara